From Cameroon to Mongolia... to Twizel?

-Cameroon is a country of extremes – some of the wettest tropical rainforest in the world at the southern tip – and scorching Sub-Saharan conditions in the north.
+Cameroon is a country of extremes – some of the wettest tropical rainforest in the world at its southern tip – and scorching Sub-Saharan conditions in the north.

-It is home to more than 20 million people, has more than 250 native languages; and for our new southern zones senior resource management officer Dan Turner, it was a place of work.
+It is home to more than 20 million people, has more than 250 native languages; and for Dan, it was a place of work.

 Dan's hard yakka in the jungle